gmc-code/PC-Latex/docs/latex_maths/backtracking_1step/backtracking_1step_booklet_latex.rst

 ~~~~~~~~~~~~~~~~

 | ``\usepackage{fancyhdr}`` brings in the fancyhdr package to control the position of the page number.
-| The code below has been added to the preamble in LaTeX to move the page number up6pt.
+| The code below has been added to the preamble in LaTeX to move the page number up 6pt.

 .. code-block:: LaTeX